thebriz24/prop_schema/README.md

 [![Codeship Status for podium/prop_schema](https://app.codeship.com/projects/4eb5b1a0-f733-0136-4d7f-3a9020bdf416/status?branch=master)](/projects/321150)

 An extension of both `Ecto.Schema` and `ExUnitProperties` for auto-generation of changeset property tests.
-Consists of two main modules: `PropSchema` and `PropSchema.Executor`
+Consists of two main modules: `PropSchema` and `PropSchema.TestHarness`

 ## Installation